adieuadieu/graphql-web-feeds/README.md

 - [ ] make it do something
 - [ ] cache
-- [ ] aggregate multiple feeds into one, sorted by date (at the detriment of speed)
+- [ ] aggregate multiple feeds into one, sorted by date (at the detriment of speed?)
 - [ ] offer an Atom/RDF/RSS Interface type ?

 ## Installation